mid2SUPAERO/POD-K_v1-CHANDRE/Code/README.md

 - The Python version used is the 2.7

-- A mesh creator (and viewer) is used: GMSH 3.0.6, please note that it is not the last version available!
+- A mesh creator (and viewer) is used: GMSH 3.0.6, please note that it is not the lastest version available!

 ### Content